graphql-java/graphql-java/docs/schema.rst

 mutated.

-``graphql-java`` offers two different ways of defining the schema: Programmatically as Java code or via a special graphql dsl (called IDL).
+``graphql-java`` offers two different ways of defining the schema: Programmatically as Java code or via a special graphql dsl (called SDL).

-NOTE: IDL is not currently part of the `formal graphql spec <https://facebook.github.io/graphql/#sec-Appendix-Grammar-Summary.Query-Document>`_.
+NOTE: SDL is not currently part of the `formal graphql spec <https://facebook.github.io/graphql/#sec-Appendix-Grammar-Summary.Query-Document>`_.
 The implementation in this library is based off the `reference implementation <https://github.com/graphql/graphql-js>`_.
-However plenty of code out there is based on this IDL syntax and hence you can be fairly confident that you are building on solid technology ground.
+However plenty of code out there is based on this SDL syntax and hence you can be fairly confident that you are building on solid technology ground.

-If you are unsure which option to use we recommend the IDL.
+If you are unsure which option to use we recommend the SDL.

-IDL example:
+SDL example:

 .. code-block:: graphql